 | Firmware | Current firmware version(s).
 For multi-processor devices like WVC, both CPU1 and CPU2 are shown; on WVC-PRO-6 the daughtercard firmware is also shown. |

-| Build Date | Date the device was manufactured. |
+| Manufactured | Date the device was manufactured. |

-| Hardware ID | Unique identifier for the device. |
+| UUID | Unique identifier for the device.
+Tap the row to copy it to your clipboard. |

 Some fields only appear for specific device models.
 For example, CPU2 firmware only shows on devices with a secondary processor (the WVC family).